-- Description of how unsold products are dealt with. - Link to page on brand owner's website that has information on how unsold products are dealt with.
+Description of how unsold products are dealt with.
+Link to page on brand owner's website that has info

+Link to page on brand owner's website that has information on how unsold products are dealt with.

 O3 Information on reduced washing